Nodeguardians/ng-questplay/README.md

 ## Updating CLI

 Remember to pull the latest version of this repo to keep yourself up to date with the latest changes.

+Afterwhich, run `npm install` to update your dependencies.